MidoriToyota/midoritoyota.github.io/README.md

 # Projects

-This repository hosts the html files of projects that I display in my portfolio:
+This repository hosts the html files of projects that I display in my portfolio in:

 https://midoritoyota.netlify.app/